Back

 + Restlessness.

-When anxiety attack during sleep, often described as can’t sleep stress and anxiety, you might also feel a rush of anxiety when falling asleep and emotional changes such as overwhelm, impaired concentration.
+When anxiety strikes during the night, often described as can’t sleep stress and anxiety, you might also feel a rush of anxiety when falling asleep and emotional changes such as overwhelm, impaired concentration.

 Physical effects of anxiety before bed may include: